gravitational/teleport/rfd/0080-yubikey-piv.md

 ```
 > tsh login --piv
+Enter the PIV card's Management Key [blank to retrieve it from PIN protected metadata]:
 Enter the PIV card's PIN:
-Enter the PIV card's Management Key:
 ```

 #### tsh piv configure

 We will provide a new command - `tsh piv configure` - so that users can configure their PIV management secrets before they login.
 This command will prompt the user for the current PIN, PUK, and Management Key, with defaults mentioned.
 The PIN and PUK will be set from user input, while the Management Key will be randomly generated and stored in [PIN protected metadata](https://pkg.go.dev/github.com/go-piv/piv-go@v1.9.0/piv#YubiKey.Metadata).
 This way, the user will only need to provide the PIN during login.
 If the user does not have a management key set in metadata, because they didn't run `tsh piv configure` previously, then they will still be prompted as shown above.

+Storing the Management Key in metadata is the [intended purpose](https://pkg.go.dev/github.com/go-piv/piv-go@v1.9.0/piv#YubiKey.Metadata) set by `piv-go`, because it can greatly improve UX.
+However, it essentially conflates the PIN and Management Key into a single key, which lowers the general security profile of the card.

+In our case, we are ok with making this tradeoff because the Management Key does not actually provide any significant security benefit.
+It is only needed to grant access to [generating/importing key pairs and importing certificates](https://developers.yubico.com/PIV/Introduction/Admin_access.html), which will be strictly managed by `tsh`.
+If a user attempts to generate/import a new key, it would only break the user's existing `tsh` login session, becuase the user's signed Teleport certificates would not be signable with the new key.
+Importing a new certificate would just make it so that `tsh` cannot find the self-signed certificate holding login metadata.

-Note: Using metadata in this way is possible because of the [Yubico PIV Extension](https://developers.yubico.com/PIV/Introduction/Yubico_extensions.html), so this strategy may not work for all PIV hardware keys.
+Note: Using metadata to store the Management Key is possible because of the [Yubico PIV Extension](https://developers.yubico.com/PIV/Introduction/Yubico_extensions.html), so this strategy may not work for all PIV cards.

 ```
 > tsh piv configure